mfarook2/AI/README.md

 # AI
 AI projects
 - Python version : 3.9
-- Install the pandasAI library by running the command "pip install pandasai"
+- Install the pandas-ailibrary by running the command "pip install pandasai"